box/developer.box.com/guides/metadata/quick-start/list-all.md

 A [metadata template][template] describes a set of key/value pairs that can be assigned to a file or folder.

-For example, an `customerInfo` template might hold data about an customer, having a field for the customer name as well as the customer's industry.
+For example, a `customerInfo` template might hold data about a customer, having a field for the customer name as well as the customer's industry.

 ```json